AliakseiBychyk/frontcamp16_angular/README.md

 npm start
 to run webpack-dev-server

-the mongodb database and express server should be run prior to this app
+the mongodb database and express server should be run prior to running this app